 Good tools make jobs faster, homesteading more enjoyable, and tasks easier.
 Sure, good homesteading tools cost more money, but they are usually well worth the investment, as a quality tool will last for years.
 We started collecting tools when we first moved onto a rental homestead in 1999, and still use many of those same tools today.

-In the Garden and Barn
+Essential Tools for the Garden and Barn

 Favorite Garden Tools

 I bet if you surveyed 100 gardeners, each one would love a different garden tool.
 And when I asked my fellow homesteaders for their favorites, I got some passionate responses:

 Amy from Tenth Acre Farm loves her soil knife, also known as a hori hori knife.
 “My old garden boss swore by it.
 I was skeptical, and now I can’t imagine gardening without one.
 They don’t wear out – I’ve had mine for nine years and it looks like new.”